jnoxro/joker/README.md

 ### Compiling from source

-Joker can be compiled from source using cmake, download the latest tagged release code from the main [repo page](https://github.com/jnoxro/joker)
+Joker can be compiled from source using cmake, download the latest tagged release code from the main [repo page](https://github.com/jnoxro/joker).

-GraphicsMagick is required for compilation, along with its dependencies.

-During development, GraphicsMagick 1.3.35 was used so it is recommended this version or later is installed on the compiling system.
-Other than GraphicsMagick, only standard C++ libraries are used, as such required libraries can be seen with the Linux command line using:

-`GraphicsMagick++-config --libs`

-Once these libraries are installed, navigate to the Joker directory and type the following commands for the simplest install:
+Cmake will downlaod and install a version of GraphicsMagick into 'External/' within the project files (this is not a system wide install and should not intefere with any other installs you have) which it will then use when building Joker.

+From with the joker project file, run the following commands in terminal:

 `mkdir Build`